North Carolina (NC) Short-Term Rental Regulations

 How many cities in North Carolina does RentPermitted cover?

-We cover 1 city in North Carolina: Asheville.
+We cover 2 cities in North Carolina: Asheville, Charlotte.

 Does North Carolina have state-wide STR laws?